Sodium cromoglicate

 What is it?

-Sodium cromoglicate (Optrex Hayfever Relief®, Allercom®, Aspire Allergy Relief®, Catacrom®, Murine Hayfever Relief®, Nalcrom®, Opticrom®) is most often used to treat eye irritation caused by allergy and is given in the form of eye drops.
-It is occasionally given in tablet form to treat food allergies, or via an inhaler to treat asthma.
+Sodium cromoglicate (Optrex Hayfever Relief®, Allercom®, Aspire Allergy Relief®, Catacrom®, Eycrom®, Murine Hayfever Relief®, Opticrom®, Vividrin®) is usually used in eyedrop form to treat irritated eyes due to allergy.
+Sodium cromoglicate is occasionally given in tablet form to treat food allergies, or through an inhaler to treat asthma.

 Will my baby need extra monitoring?